 Washington PR Woman of the Year Awards

-Honoring Outstanding Leaders in PR
+Honoring Outstanding Leaders in Communications

 NOMINATION INSTRUCTIONS

-• The nominee must be a female professional with a minimum of 20 years of experience in the public relations field, at least five of which have been in the Washington, D.C., metropolitan area (she must also currently reside in this area).
+• The nominee must be a professional woman with a minimum of 20 years of experience in the public relations field, at least five of which have been in the Washington, D.C., metropolitan area (she must also currently reside in this area).

 • The nominee does not have to be a member of WWPR.